Zisize's Journey

 Zisize began life as a Teachers’ Resource Centre in mid 1999 in a tiny room in an out-of-town community centre.

-This was a pragmatic response to the gross and in some cases total lack of resources at many of the primary schools at that time, enabling teachers to borrow books and teaching materials.
+This was a pragmatic response to the gross and in some cases total lack of resources at many of the primary schools at that time, which enabled teachers to borrow books and teaching materials.
 Niki Lee and Hlengiwe Mthimkhulu visited the local primary schools within 15km of the centre and invited schools to become members and use the facilities.
 They were greeted with responses ranging from great excitement from some principals and individual teachers to extreme apathy and disinterest from others.
 A decision was made soon afterwards to invest energy where people showed a level of self motivation, hence the name ‘ZISIZE’ – ‘help yourself’.
-The contents soon outgrew the building and The Employment Bureau of Africa were persuaded to allow us to use a disused dormitory near the centre of Ingwavuma (below) free of charge, for which we are eternally grateful.
+The contents soon outgrew the building and The Employment Bureau of Africa was persuaded to allow us to use a disused dormitory near the centre of Ingwavuma (below) free of charge, for which we are eternally grateful.

 Its location made it more visible to the wider community and even before opening in January 2000, children began to visit it, offering to help but staying to play with the toys & puzzles – a play centre evolved.